 Figure 1.
-Mean coral cover (%) per U.S. Pacific Island averaged over the years $2010-2020$ by .39 Figure 2.
-Mean fish biomass ($g/m^2 \pm standard error$) of functional, taxonomic, and trophic growth of the standard error of functional error. - by U.S. Pacific reef area from the years 2010-2020 by latitude.
-The group Serranida ıe excludes planktivorous members of that family (i.e., anthias, which can by hyper- abundant in some regions).
-Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group - as high biomass of that species at Wake Island overwhelms corallivore biomass at all other locations.
-The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates .40 Figure 3.
-Mean coral cover (%) per island averaged over the years 2010-2020 by latitude with American Samoa archipelago mean estimates plotted for reference (red line) .41 Figure 4.
-Mean fish biomass (g/m 2 ± standard error) of American Samoa functional, taxonomi c, and trophic groups from the years 2010-2020 by island.
-The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper- abundant in some regions).
+Mean coral cover (% ± SEM) per U.S. Pacific Island averaged over the years 2010-2022 by latitude 2022 by latitude Pacific reef area from the years 2010-2022 by latitude.
+The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyperabundant in some regions).
 Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
-The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates; with American Samoa ì archipelago mean estimates plotted for reference (red line) .42 Figure 5.
-Settlement of the Pacific Islands, courtesy Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg Figure 6.
-American Samoa Employment Estimates from 2010-2019; sourced from the Americ an Samoa Statistical Yearbook 2018 & 2019, American Samoa Government (2021) .57 Figure 7.
-The pounds sold and revenues, for the American Samoa bottomfish fishery, 2012- 2021 Figure 8.
-The prices of BMUS for the American Samoa bottomfish fishery, 2012-2021 Figure 9.
-Average costs adjusted for American Samoa bottomfish trips from 2012-2021 adjust to 2021 dollars Figure 10.
-Indicators of change of archipelagic coastal and marine systems; conceptual model Figure 11.
-Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of natural climate variability Figure 12 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change Figure 13.
-Regional spatial grids representing the scale of the climate change indicators being monitored Figure 14.
-Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide Mauna Loa Observatory, Hawaii .82 Figure 15.
-Time series and long-term trend of oceanic pH measured at Station ALOHA from 1989-2020 .83 Figure 16.
-Oceanic Niño Index from 1950-2021 (top) and 2000-2021 (bottom) with El Niño periods in red and La Niña periods in blue .84 Figure 17.
-Pacific Decadal Oscillation from 1950-2021 (top) and 2000-2021 (bottom) with positive warm periods in red and negative cool periods in blue Figure 18.
-2021 Pacific basin tropical cyclone tracks Figure 19.
-2021 tropical storm totals by region.
-Figure 20.
-Sea surface temperature climatology and anomalies from 1985-2021 .91
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are nonplanktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species Figure 3.
+Mean coral cover (%± SEM) per island over the years 2010-2022 by latitude with American Samoa archipelago mean estimates plotted for reference (horizontal red line) and trophic groups over the years 2010-2022 by island.
+The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyperabundant in some regions).
+Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are nonplanktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species.
+Red horizontal lines are the region-wide mean estimates for reference42 Figure 5.
+Settlement of the Pacific Islands, courtesy Wikimedia Commons Figure 6.
+American Samoa Employment Estimates from 2011-2020 Figure 7.
+Pounds sold and revenue for the American Samoa bottomfish fishery63 Figure 8.
+Price BMUS in the American Samoa bottomfish fishery64 Figure 9.
+Average costs for American Samoa bottomfish trips (adjusted to 2022 dollars)65 Figure 10.
+Indicators of change of archipelagic coastal and marine systems; conceptual model .78 Figure 11.
+Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of natural climate variability79 Figure 12 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change80 Figure 13.
+Regional spatial grids representing the scale of the climate change indicators being monitored80 Figure 14.
+Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide at Mauna Loa Observatory, Hawaii82 Figure 15.
+Time series and long-term trend of oceanic pH measured at Station ALOHA from 1989-2021 Figure 16.
+Oceanic Niño Index from 1950-2022 (top) and 2000-2022 (bottom) with El Niño periods in red and La Niña periods in blue Figure 17.
+Pacific Decadal Oscillation from 1950-2022 (top) and 2000-2022 (bottom) with positive warm periods in red and negative cool periods in blue Figure 18.
+2022 Pacific basin tropical cyclone tracks Figure 19.
+Storm counts (bars) and Accumulated Cyclone Energy (ACE) index values (lines) in each region of the Pacific.
+Both annual ACE index (black lines) and 1991-2020 average ACE index (grey lines) are shown89